mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 : The maximum acceleration of the robot in meters/sec^2.

 Max Angular Velocity
 : The maximum angular velocity of the robot in degrees/sec.
-This is only available when holonomic mode is on.

 Max Angular Acceleration
 : The maximum angular acceleration of the robot in degrees/sec^2.
-This is only available when holonomic mode is on.

 Nominal Voltage
 : The nominal battery voltage during the path in volts.
 This is effectively a max velocity and max angular velocity